kadena-io/chainweb-node/README.md

 ## Wiki

-The Kadena wiki serves as a source of information that receives regular updates.
+The Chainweb wiki serves as a source of information that receives regular updates.
 You can find the chainweb Wiki [here](https://github.com/kadena-io/chainweb-node/wiki/), including a list of frequently asked questions regarding  network information, how to explore blocks, diagnosing error messages, and more [here](https://github.com/kadena-io/chainweb-node/wiki/Chainweb-FAQ).

 If you have additions or comments, please submit a pull request or raise an issue.

-## Installing Kadena
+## Installing Chainweb
 ### Linux Users

 The binaries can be found [here](https://github.com/kadena-io/chainweb-node/releases)